-- Upgrade local roads to improve access and safety. - Provide a public transport connections and improve traffic circulation and parking.. - Promote active recreation and wellbeing with walking and cycling links allowing people to shop, attend school, work and community events.
+- Upgrade local roads to improve access and safety. - Provide for public transport connections and improve traffic circulation and parking. - Promote active recreation and well-being with walking and cycling links allowing people to shop, attend school, work and community events.